-The name of this organization will be the UNITED STATES POLO ASSOCIATION (the "Association").
-It has been organized and exists for the purposes of promoting the game of polo, coordinating the activities of its Member Clubs and Registered Players (as those terms are defined below), arranging and supervising polo tournaments, competitions, and games and providing rules, handicaps, and conditions for those tournaments, competitions, and games including the safety and welfare of participants and mounts.
+SECTION 1.
+Name.
+The name of this organization is the United States Polo Association (the "Association").

+SECTION 2.
+Mission.
+The Association has been organized and exists for the purposes of promoting the game of polo with an overarching goal of improving the sport, coordinating the activities of its Member Clubs and Registered Players (as defined below), arranging, allocating, and supervising polo tournaments, competitions, and games and providing rules, handicaps, and conditions for those tournaments, competitions, and games, including the safety and welfare of participants and mounts.